hpcugent/vsc_user_docs/mkdocs/docs/HPC/sites/hpc_policies.md

 #### Data transfer by HPC staff

 As a very last resort measure, HPC staff can initiate a data transfer to another VSC account when requested by a VO moderator or promotor.
+Please be aware that this is a non-trivial operation for HPC-UGent staff:

+- it is an entirely manual process
+- it is error-prone
+- it has risks for the storage integrity
+Hence our helpdesk staff needs to be able to dedicate sufficient time and focus to complete this task.

 This is extremely time consuming and dangerous to the storage integrity.
 If user was in a VO, we will assume all the data is owned by the VO (including HOM/DATA direcotires)

 We will assume a VO moderator and/or promotor